skyfox69/jsapi/README.md

 end
 ```

 The one and only positional argument specifies the name of the API operation.
+It can be omitted
-It can be omitted if the controller handles one API operation only. `status`
+if the controller handles one API operation only. `status` specifies the HTTP status code of
-specifies the HTTP status code of the response to be selected.
-If `status`
+the response to be selected.
+If `status` is not present, the default response of the API
-is not present, the default response of the API operation is selected.
+operation is selected.

-If an exception is raised while performing the block, an error response
+If an exception is raised while performing the block, an error response according to the first
-according to the first matching rescue handler is rendered.
-If no matching
+matching rescue handler is rendered.
+If no matching rescue handler could be found, the exception
-rescue handler could be found, the exception is raised again.
+is raised again.

 ### The `api_operation!` method

-Like `api_operation`, except that a `Jsapi::Controller::ParametersInvalid`
+Like `api_operation`, except that a `Jsapi::Controller::ParametersInvalid` exception is raised
-exception is raises if the request parameters are invalid.
+on invalid request parameters.

 ```ruby
 api_operation!('foo') do |api_params|